digimakergo/digimakergo.github.io/README.md

 ### What does the content mean here?
 Content means most common information like article, document, user, product, images&videos etc, which need direct backend input and frontend display.

-### Why call it progressive CMF
+### Why call it progressive CMF?
 It means with this framework, your solution can evolve from a small site/application to a complex solution, without hassal(keep good code quality, easy maintainability & extendability).

-### Is it fiting small website like many CMS
+### Does it fit small website like many CMS?
-It has advantage in enterprise, especially scenarios where it evolves from small site/application to enterprise.
+It has more advantage in enterprise, especially scenarios where it evolves from small site/application to enterprise.